PointsBet Virginia Sportsbook Promo Code & Review

 One of the keys when choosing which sportsbook app to sign up with is figuring out what they offer in return.
-In the case of PointsBet, it’s up to $2,000 in risk-free bets.
+In the case of PointsBet, it’s up to $2,000 in second chance free bets.

 In order to take advantage of the offer, you will need to use our PointsBet promo code BETBONUS at the time of signup.

-Here is how your two risk-free bets at PointsBet Virginia work:
+Here is how your two second chance bets at PointsBet Virginia work:

-- While you might assume you get two $1,000 risk-free bets, that’s not actually how it works.
-Instead, your initial PointsBetting bet and your initial fixed-odds bet will both be risk-free, but the amount each bet is insured for is different.
+- While you might assume you get two $1,000 second chance bets, that’s not actually how it works.
+Instead, your initial PointsBetting bet and your initial fixed-odds bet will both be refunded if they lose, but the amount each bet is insured for is different.

-- The PointsBetting wager is risk-free up to a maximum of $1,500.
-The fixed-odds bet at PointsBet VA is risk-free for up to $500.
+- The PointsBetting wager is refunded up to a maximum of $1,500.
+The fixed-odds bet at PointsBet VA is refunded for up to $500.

 - If either the PointsBetting or fixed-odds bet loses you’ll be refunded with a free bet.